 Can Museums Be Feminist?
 Practices from Kyrgyzstan

-Initiatives aimed at bringing women’s history and women’s experiences into museums with feminist perspectives are becoming increasingly visible in Kyrgyzstan.
-These initiatives are diversed and deploy different strategies in various spaces.
-This blog post explores how such engagement with feminist practices is reshaping museum content, introduing new themes, and challenging the maintream definitions of what a museum should be in Kyrgyzstan.
+Initiatives which aim to bring women’s history and experiences into museums with feminist perspectives are becoming increasingly visible in Kyrgyzstan.
+These initiatives are diverse and deploy different strategies in various spaces.
+This blog post explores how such engagement with feminist practices is reshaping museum content, introducing new themes, and challenging the mainstream definition of what a museum should be in Kyrgyzstan.
 By reclaiming women’s history and experiences in museums, these initiatives shed light on the dynamics of women’s movements.
 They also reveal the complex relationships between statte institutions and social movements—characterized by a mix a support, resistance, and repression.
-Focusing on recent case studies, this post examines the work of museum professionals, scholars, and artists who are pushing back against erasure of women’s histories in the state and non-state museums.
+Focusing on recent case studies, this post examines the work of museum professionals, scholars, and artists who are pushing back against erasure of women’s histories in state and non-state museums.
 Their projects demonstrate how feminist interventions can redefine cultural institutions.

 Create space in state museums for women’s experiences, knowledge and production

-Another initiative to create space in state museums for women’s experiences, knowledge and production is provided by the Bishkek school of Contemporary Art (BiSCa) in collaboration with Asia Art Achive.
-It consists of a mobile librairy, which runs from April 2025 to June 2026 : “By circulating printed matter in the form of a travelling library and co-organising programmes that activate and respond to the materials, this project builds new possibilities to engage with art as a form of knowledge”.
-In this library circulate books and zines, some of them were published by the members of BiSCA which was established in 2020, BiSCA is rooted in feminist, Marxist, ecological, and decolonial frameworks, challenging dominant power structures of knowledge production.
+Another initiative to create space in state museums for women’s experiences, knowledge and production is was led by the Bishkek school of Contemporary Art (BiSCa) in collaboration with Asia Art Achive.
+It consists of a mobile librairy, which runs from April 2025 to June 2026 : “By circulating printed matter in the form of a travelling librairy and co-organising programmes that activate and respond to the materials, this project builds new possibilities to engage with art as a form of knowledge”.
+In this library books and zines circulate, some of them were published by the members of BiSCA, an organization rooted in feminist, Marxist, ecological, and decolonial frameworks which was established in 2020 to challenge dominant power structures of knowledge production.
 One of these productions Искусство Кыргызстана в практиках художниц ХХ века: живопись, графика, скульптура, керамика [Art of Kyrgyzstan through the practices of women artists.
-Painting, Graphics, Sculpture, and Ceramics” aim to decenter the male center history of Contemporary art by presenting 140 creations of 23 women artists from Kyrgyzstan such as Olga Manuilova, Orozgan Mambetalieva, Chynara Torobekova and Farida Karimova.
-This publication is a hybrid book of a book and catalogue which is based on a exhtensive research in the library of the Kyrgyz National Museum of FIne Arts, a temporary exhibition entitled “The Air We Breath” curated by Diana Ukhina and displayed at the Kyrgyz National Museum of FIne Arts named after G. Aitiev.
-Beyond the collection, library and archives of this museum, Diana Ukhina also collected archives at the Central State Archives, Socio-Political Documents Archives, privates archives of artists and interviews with artists.
+Painting, Graphics, Sculpture, and Ceramics] aims to decenter male-centered reconstitution of the history of Contemporary art by presenting 140 creations of 23 women artists from Kyrgyzstan – including creations from Olga Manuilova, Orozgan Mambetalieva, Chynara Torobekova and Farida Karimova.
+This hybrid publication – both book and catalogue– is based on a extensive research conducted at the library of the Kyrgyz National Fine Arts museum, and on a temporary exhibition entitled “The Air We Breath” curated by Diana Ukhina and displayed at the Kyrgyz National Museum of FIne Arts named after G. Aitiev.
+Diana Ukhina also collected archives at the Central State Archives, Socio-Political Documents Archives, privates archives of artists and interviews with artists.
 In a context of censorship of certain feminist works by the Ministry of Culture, Diana Ukhina undertook this project to make women artists visible.
-This book is an element of this mobile librairy which allows the book to be disseminate in Bishkek and in different place despite the very limited number of impression because of lack of budget.
-So the mobile librairy allows to circulate books on contemporary arts, in a context where sometimes access to book is very limited because of the lack of finding.
-This book is part of the library’s catalog, though it is not a library project.
-The mobile library initiative allows the book to be disseminated in Bishkek and other locations, despite the limited print run due to budget constraints.
-This initiative helps circulate books on contemporary art in a context where access to books is often limited by a lack of funding.
+This book is part of a mobile library, allowing its dissemination in and beyond Bishkek, despite the existence of an only limited number of prints due to a tight budget.
+The mobile library allows the circulation of books on contemporary arts, in a context where access to books is very limited because of lack of funding.

 Making visible and challenging inequalities at work